ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     </RulePackage>
     ```

-    Note that column names in the data file are case-sensitive.

 2. Upload the rule package by running the following PowerShell cmdlets, one at a time:

     `$rulepack=Get-Content .\rulepack.xml -Encoding Byte -ReadCount 0`